Rider on Motorcycle

 Best Low Seat Height Motorcycles for Short Riders (5’0″ and Up)

 What about a motorcycle seat height for 5’0 and up?
 For shorter riders or anyone struggling to get both feet flat on the ground, seat height can make or break your riding experience.
 Thankfully, there are some standout options that offer a fairly low seat height without sacrificing power or style.
 The Indian Scout Bobber, for instance, has a stock seat height of just 649mm (25.6 inches), making it one of the lowest cruiser-style bikes available and a great bike for shorter legs or riders around 5’0″ who want to flat foot at stops.
 The Honda Rebel 500 is another strong contender with an extra-low 27.2-inch seat height, a low center of gravity, and forgiving handling that make it a good beginner bike as well as a capable daily rider.
 Meanwhile, the BMW F800GS, while typically classified as an adventure bike, can be fitted with a low seat and factory lowering kit to bring its seat height down to 790mm (31.1 inches), making it more accessible to shorter dual-sport riders who still want versatility.
+Popular motorcycle options for shorter riders include the Indian Scout Bobber with a seat height of about 25.6 inches and the Harley-Davidson Iron 883 with a seat height of 25.7 inches.
 These low seat height motorcycles offer a comfortable ride, upright riding position, and are excellent candidates for a test ride if you’re hunting for the perfect bike that balances ergonomics, power, and confidence.
 Whether you’re leaning toward a naked bike like the Ducati Monster or a stripped-down cruiser style like the Honda Shadow, remember that many motorcycles today come with seat options, lowering kits such as this one, and even aftermarket Corbin seats to help you ride comfortably and keep your feet flat.

 Things to Consider When Lowering a Motorcycle